 Simulations could be realistic in many ways while not being realistic in some aspects.
 If that is somehow noticeable, then we might find out that we do live inside a simulation.
 Instead of speculating about us living in a simulation by guessing the probability of the existence of post-humans and their abilities, resources, and possible motivations, it seems more illuminating to look at the available information about our universe.
 Perhaps there is a more conclusive argument to be made.
 It may go like this:

-If this universe is real, we cannot be sure that it is, because a simulation can be realistic too, but at least the laws of reality cannot be breached.
+If this universe is genuine, we cannot be sure that it is.
+A simulation can be realistic and come with authentic laws of reality.

-This universe may have fake properties, but we cannot establish this because we do not know the properties of an a real universe.
+This universe may have fake properties, but we cannot establish this because we do not know the properties of an authentic universe.